go-gorp/gorp/README.md

 ## TODO ##

-* Test with more exp/sql drivers, such as Postgresql
+* Test with more database/sql drivers, such as Postgresql
-* Reconcile the exp/sql changes I've made for Nullables with the standard Go lib

 ## Installation ##